History of the Village Show

 A raffle, generously supported by local businesses Margi Willis Estates Ltd and the Bottle Kiln, also proved popular.
 The 2016 show built on this success with the added attraction of a class for growing the largest sunflower head.
 ‘Best in Show’ awards were introduced for bakery and craft classes.
 The Newdigate pub and Brew and Bake generously supported the 2016 raffle.

-Having established a tradition, plans are in place to make the show an annual event in the West Hallam calendar.
+Having established a tradition, the Village Show is now an annual event on the West Hallam calendar.

 The Village Show is held in the Village Hall, a Grade 2 listed building, which was built as a school and opened in 1858 with funds endowed by the Rev. John Scargill in 1662.
 The school closed in the early 1970s and the building was saved from demolition by local people and is run as a community venue by the West Hallam Village Hall Charity.